Of all the places we visited on our Balkans road trip, Mostar was the one that truly stood out.

 What to do around Mostar, Bosnia and Herzegovina

-Within a short distance of Mostar there are several other cool spots to visit: historical ruins, waterfalls, monasteries and viewpoints.
+Within a short drive from Mostar, there are several great places to visit: historical ruins, waterfalls, monasteries and viewpoints.

-We had a rented car, and our plan for the first day was the following itinerary:
+We had a rental car, and our plan for the first day was the following itinerary:

 .